 google: rooting camelia cuttings and you'll have ample ideas.

 I did it a little differently than the other person posted.
 I took end cuttings, put them in little pots with a good loose potting soil.
 I used Rootone as well to encourage root growth.
 I then placed all of the little pots in a tray inside a large clear plastic bag which I tied at the top after watering the cuttings.
 This was to maintain 100% humidity.
 That was in February here in California.
-I then placed them on a table near a window and never had to water them again.
-I now have rooted camellia plants that I am transplanting into bigger pots in the middle of May.

 What type of soil do camellia plants like?